 Argentina are also rated as contenders despite their dreadful qualification campaign, while Belgium, Italy and England are all outside bets to win the tournament.

 WHO IS THE FAVOURITE FOR THE GOLDEN BALL?

-At the top of the list, of course, are Cristiano Ronaldo and Lionel Messi, with Messi having won the prize despite suffering defeat in the final with Argentina in 2014.
+It is hard to look past Cristiano Ronaldo and Lionel Messi when it comes to Golden Ball favourites, with Messi having won the prize despite suffering defeat in the final with Argentina in 2014.